-These Sticky Maple Ginger Soy Glazed Chicken Wings are super easy and use pantry ingredients that you should have on hand.
+These Low FODMAP Sticky Maple Ginger Soy Glazed Chicken Wings are super easy to make and use pantry ingredients.
 You might just need to pick up some fresh ginger when you shop for the wings.
+The end result is juicy wings with a shiny, thick, sticky, luscious glaze perfectly balancing sweet, salt, and spice.

 Garlic-Infused Oil is rubbed into the wings for flavor and then they are simply roasted in the oven.
 No frying needed!
 You won’t miss it.
 Trust me.